vaishalinagori/AutoCrypt-Burp-Extension/README.md

 ## Help

-Feel free contant on vaishalijain0235@gmail.com / https://www.linkedin.com/in/vaishali-nagori/
+Feel free to contact on vaishalijain0235@gmail.com / https://www.linkedin.com/in/vaishali-nagori/